 - Trifloxystrobin- Compass

 Hybridizers are continuously developing new flower varieties resistant to rust fungus.
 If you’ve experienced rust for multiple growing seasons, it might be time to remove susceptible plants and replace them with these proven varieties:

 - Aster- ‘Crimson Beauty,’ ‘Honeysong Pink,’ or ‘Purple Dome’

 - Snapdragon- ‘White Monarch,’ ‘Orange Glow,’ the Rocket series

-Even when choosing rust resistant varieties, you’ll get best results by not overcrowding your plants.
+Even when choosing rust-resistant varieties, you’ll get the best results by not overcrowding your plants.
 Proper spacing promotes air circulation, carrying disease spores away from the garden.